Portrait of Dr Min Shi, CFA

 Quinn Emmanuel

 Min is an expert in the fields of financial valuation and damages quantification.
-She has submitted more than 70 expert reports, and testified 17 times regarding the valuation of assets and quantum of damages in commercial litigation and international arbitration cases.
+She has submitted about 100 expert reports and testified more than 20 times regarding the quantum of damages in commercial litigation and international arbitration cases.
 She has testified in the High Court of Justice in London, the Royal Court in Jersey, and the Intermediate People’s Court of Nanjing Municipality in China.
 She has also testified before ICC-, LCIA-, SCAI- and UNCITRAL-administered arbitrations in London, Paris and Zurich.
 Min is a member of Oxera’s Governing Board.

 Before joining Oxera in 2010, Min worked in the finance practice of Charles River Associates, a global economics consultancy firm based in the USA, where she mainly performed valuation work in the context of securities class action lawsuits and bankruptcy cases.